 The shapes of the seasonal patterns in wetland area are generally similar in model simulation compared to satellite observations, despite disagreement in the timing of the seasonal cycle of wetland area in some boreal regions (Fig. 8).
-The modeled results show slightly larger wetland areas in the September-October-November (SON) seasons than satellite-based observations.
-This is because satellite observations used here does not distinguish between the absence of inundation and masked estimates resulting in some important data gaps in high latitude (Fluet-Chouinard et al., 2015; Papa et al., 2010; Prigent et al., 2012).
-The higher seasonal wetland areas during SON may originate from the longer unfrozen seasons and relatively saturated soil status in models.
-It thus seems realistic that the satellite-based inundation product AMSR-E observed a similar trend of seasonal inundation patterns for North America and Boreal

-- Eurasia (Jennifer et al., 2014).
-This is also supported by field studies in boreal regions, indicating that water table depth during the SON seasons is still in a high level and soil temperature is above freezing status (Rinne et al., 2007; Turetsky et al., 2014).
-In contrast, the modeled seasonal cycle of wetland in tropical and temperate regions show a good agreement with GIEMS and SWAMPS-GLWD.
-Given the difficulties of satellite-based observations in detecting wetlands in forested regions and the reduced - sensitivity where open water fraction is low (< 10%) (Prigent et al., 2007), the inundation numbers by GIEMS might slightly underestimated the area compared with the simulated results.
+The modeled results show slightly larger wetland areas in the SON (September-November) months than satellite-based observations.
+The larger seasonal wetland areas during SON may originate from the longer periods of unfrozen and relatively water saturated soil in the model data.
+It thus seems realistic that the satellite-based inundation product AMSR-E observed a similar trend of seasonal inundation patterns for North America and Boreal Eurasia (Jennifer et al., 2014).
+This is also supported by field studies in boreal regions, indicating that water table depth during the SON months is still at a high level and soil temperature is above freezing status (Rinne et al., 2007; Turetsky et al., 2014).
+In contrast, the modeled seasonal cycle of wetland in tropical and temperate regions shows a good agreement with GIEMS and SWAMPS-GLWD.
+Given the difficulties of satellite-based observations in detecting wetlands in forested regions and the reduced sensitivity where open water fraction is low (< 10%) (Prigent et al., 2007), the inundation numbers by GIEMS might slightly underestimate the area compared with the simulated results.